amMattGIT/iostorepak/README.md

 Starts packaging the assets.
 The Unreal Automation tool is used for this, meaning a window for the automation tool will open and proceed with the packaging.

 > **Note:** The automation tool window will automatically close once done.
-The IOStorePak tool will inform you with a pop-up once done.
+The IOStorePak tool will inform you with a pop-up.

 ## Additional Info